 |June 11||Gettysburg Campaign|

-The regiment was commanded by Major Theodore G. Ellis.
+The 14th Connecticut Infantry Regiment was commanded by Major Theodore G. Ellis.
 It brought 200 men to Gettysburg, of whom 10 were killed, 52 wounded, and 4 were missing.
 The 14th captured the colors of both the 1st and 14th Tennessee Infantry at the height of Pickett’s Charge, as those units made it to the Union line north of The Angle.

 The 14th C.V. reached the vicinity of Gettysburg at evening July 1st, 1863, and held this position July 2nd, 3rd and 4th.
 The regt. took part in the repulse of Longstreet’s grand charge on the 3rd, capturing in their immediate front more than 200 prisoners and five battle-flags.
 They also, on the 3rd, captured from the enemy’s sharp-shooters the Bliss buildings in their far front, and held them until ordered to burn them.
 Men in action 160, killed and wounded 62.

 |July 6||Pusuit of Lee|

 |July 15||Moved via Harpers Ferry and Loudon Valley to Catlett’s Station, Virginia|

 |August 6||First reinforcement of recruits, conscripts and substitutes|